 Advanced loading (allows loading DICOM data sets using non-default options):

-- Plugin selector section: you can choose which plugins will be allowed to examine the selected series for loading.
-This section is displayed if you click on “DICOM plugins” collapsable button at the bottom of DICOM module panel.
+Plugin selector section: you can choose which plugins will be allowed to examine the selected series for loading.
+This section is displayed if you click on “DICOM plugins” collapsible button at the bottom of DICOM module panel.

 DICOM module settings: